Stealthmate/pygogol/README.md

 # PyGogol
-An auto-generated wrapper for Google's various APIs (inspired by [https://github.com/brendanhay/gogol](gogol for Haskell))
+An auto-generated wrapper for Google's various APIs (inspired by [gogol for Haskell](https://github.com/brendanhay/gogol))